 He is a graduate of the New Hampshire 25th Police Academy.

-Chief DelGreco is also serving in his twelfth year as a sworn part-time officer with the Hampton, N.H.
+Chief DelGreco is also serving in his thirteenth year as a sworn part-time officer with the Hampton, N.H.
 Police Department where he works approximately 24 hours a week.
 He is required to qualify with his department issued sidearm (Glock22) twice a year and with the department issued AR-15 cruiser rifle.
 The Hampton, N.H.
 Police Department also has a voluntary night shoot which Chief DelGreco has completed.

 Deputy Chief Peterson retired from Tewksbury Police Department with 32 years of service where he served as Chief of Detectives, overseeing all criminal investigations from homicide to larceny.